-Yet, as many surveys demonstrate it, a large majority of web sites are inaccessible, assistive solutions adoption remains weak, while many organizations are not addressing the considerable opportunity to better serve Persons with Disabilities and all users by implementing the many digital accessibility methods and solutions available today.
+Yet, as many surveys demonstrate, a large majority of web sites are inaccessible, adoption of assistive solutions adoption remains weak, and many organizations are not addressing the considerable opportunity to better serve Persons with Disabilities and all users by implementing the many digital accessibility methods and solutions available today.

 Market Drivers for Digital Inclusion